 Ingredients for Hot Cross Buns:

 - The basic ingredients for the Hot Cross buns are all typical for a sweet yeast dough – flour, eggs, sugar, butter, yeast, and milk.
-The milk in this recipe makes the dough not stay fresh as long as one that is made with all eggs and butter (for liquids) like this Easter Bread that is made with the Brioche Dough.

 - Spices: nutmeg, cloves, and cinnamon are traditional for Hot Cross Buns, but in our family, we don’t use it.
 Feel free to use it or not, depending on preference.